Pregnancy FAQs

 Dr Kelly Hankins | Obstetrician & Gynaecologist | North Gosford

-Deliveries are scheduled at Gosford Private Maternity for private patients.
+Deliveries are scheduled at Gosford Public Hospital and Gosford Private till March 2025

 Yes, a referral from your general practitioner (GP) is required either before or at your first appointment.
 This ensures your Medicare claims can be processed and allows the doctor to access your relevant medical history.